-Before breakfast we greet the rising sun with a yoga lesson on our Riad’s roof, led by instructor Jutta Jaeger.
+Before breakfast we greet the rising sun with a yoga lesson on our Riad’s roof.
 Afterwards we throw ourselves enthusiastically into the bustling Medina.
-The narrow streets with their countless traders and shops are busy and slightly chaotic, but we manage to navigate them safely with the help of our local guide.
+The narrow streets with their countless traders and shops are busy and slightly chaotic, but we manage to navigate them safely with the help of our local guide, most spectacular on bicycles.
 Diving deep into this world we experience Moroccan culture at first hand.

 We begin the day at half past seven with yoga, breakfast, and coffee on the roof overlooking the desert.
 Then we freshen up and pack our desert gear.
 Before we mount our camels, though, we pay a visit to Yidir’s family for a chat over Berber pizza and tea.

 For 2 hours our little caravan ventures into Erg Chebbi until we reach our camp – fortunately without seasickness from the ride.
 It’s exactly how I pictured it: surrounded by sand dunes our Berber tents are built into giant old tree.